10 COMMON SKINCARE MISTAKES

 You may not even realize that you do it, but constantly picking at your face can cause irritation, inflammation and spread harmful bacteria.
 Doing this often will lead to scarring and further breakouts due to your hands not always being clean.
 Many people do this out of anxiety or habit, if that’s the case try and stop it by keeping your hands occupied with something else.

-Most people nowadays have their phones constantly in their hands and no matter how many times you wash your hands, your phone screen will still collect tonnes of bacteria.
+Most people have their phones constantly in their hands and no matter how many times you wash your hands, your phone screen will still collect bacteria.
 When you make a call and put your phone to your face all those germs will transfer onto your face.
 To stop this from happening you should get into the habit of wiping down your phone everyday with an anti bacterial wipe.

 It’s great that you’re moisturising day and night but your daily moisturiser might not be suitable for your night time routine.
 Some moisturisers have SPF built in which is perfect for during the day, but not so great for overnight.
 At night you’ll probably need a thicker/heavier cream so it’s important to invest in a separate moisturiser for the evenings.